Is age a problem for best hair transplantation results ?

 Certainly not.
 It is not the age that determines it.
 It is the quality of the hair.
 A patient could have poor quality hair in the twenties while another could have great quality hair in the fifties.
 Therefore it is not the age that is important.
 Of course for a given patient, there is likelihood that the quality of the hair deteriorates with time.
 In fact this has been taken into consideration when framing the Et-protocol.
 There will be changes when planning the recipient area, the donor area, the technique for harvest, the distribution in the recipient area etc for the older patient.

-What if the hair is all white in colour ?
-Will there be any difficulty in harvesting hair ?
+If the hair is all white in colour, will there be any difficulty in doing a hair transplant surgery ?